-In the case of sub-advised Funds, although our sub-advisors may have their own proxy voting policies and procedures, they have adopted the Proxy Voting Guidelines.
+In the case of sub-advised Funds, our sub-advisors have adopted the Proxy Voting Guidelines.

 The Proxy Voting Guidelines set out the principles of corporate governance that RBC GAM will follow to determine whether and how to vote on matters for which a Fund receives proxy materials.
 RBC GAM's Proxy Voting Guidelines are reviewed and updated on an annual basis as corporate governance best practices evolve.
 The Proxy Voting Guidelines establish guidelines relating to the voting of securities of an issuer for the following categories of matters: board of directors, management and director compensation, takeover bid protection, shareholders' rights, shareholder proposals and management environmental and social proposals.
-While we will generally vote the Funds' proxies in accordance with the Proxy Voting Guidelines, we consider each matter on a case-by-case basis and may vote in a manner different from that contemplated by the Proxy Voting Guidelines where we believe it is appropriate in the circumstances.
+While we will generally vote the Funds' proxies in accordance with the Proxy Voting Guidelines, there may be circumstances where we believe it is in the best interests of a Fund to vote differently than the manner contemplated by the Proxy Voting Guidelines.
+The ultimate decision as to the manner in which a Fund's proxies will be voted rests with RBC GAM.
 Any matters not covered by the Proxy Voting Guidelines, including business issues specific to the issuer or issues raised by shareholders of the issuer, will be assessed on a case-by-case basis with a focus on the potential impact of the vote on shareholder value.
-We also have a Proxy Voting Policy which includes procedures to ensure that voting rights are exercised in accordance with the best interests of the Funds.
-We utilize the research services of Glass Lewis & Co., LLC and Institutional Shareholder Services Inc., proxy voting advisory firms, as well as the voting services of Institutional Shareholder Services Inc.